Information on Finland – Nordic languages as second languages

 Sanna Mustonen, University of Jyväskylä

-Early Childhood Education and Care and Pre-primary Education
+Early Childhood Education and Care (ECEC) and Pre-Primary Education

-The municipality offers early childhood education and care and pre-primary education for all the children living in its area.
+The municipality offers ECEC and pre-primary education for all children living within its area.

 Initial Assessment and Placement Procedures